-Anyone concerned about joint pain or their joint health should see a doctor for a full diagnosis.
-That said, there are a number of supplements available that might help keep the joints healthy.
+Anyone concerned about joint pain or joint health should speak with a doctor for a full diagnosis.
+Several supplements are available that might help keep the joints healthy.

 Keep reading to learn about six supplements for healthy joints.
-This article also covers how they may help and when to see a doctor.
+This article also covers how they may help and when to speak with a doctor.

 Glucosamine exists within the body as a natural building block of the cartilage in the joints.
 It is a common ingredient in many different supplement blends for healthy joints.

-However, it is important to note that research into glucosamine tends to produces mixed results.
+However, it is important to note that research into glucosamine tends to produce mixed results.

 For example, a review in the journal Medwave analyzed multiple studies that used glucosamine for osteoarthritis.
 Their results showed that there is not enough strong evidence to support the notion that glucosamine helps with the symptoms of osteoarthritis.

 Part of the reason for these uncertainties is that there are different types of glucosamine.
 Supplements for joint pain tend to contain glucosamine hydrochloride and glucosamine sulfate.

 The issue is that research does not usually differentiate between the types when studying glucosamine’s effects on osteoarthritis pain.
 Doing so may produce clearer results.

 For instance, one study noted that some types of glucosamine — including a specific type of glucosamine sulfate — may be superior to others.
 When reviewing the effects of a specific type of prescription-strength crystalline glucosamine sulfate, the researchers found that this type of glucosamine was effective in treating symptoms of joint pain.

 Glucosamine sulfate is available over the counter.
 A person can ask their doctor about crystalline glucosamine sulfate.